Tuesday, May 31, 2022

 Micah's name actually means "Who is like our God?"
 So this understanding about Jehovah had been part of Micah's world-view for many years!

-I especially love the reminder that our God "delights to show mercy.:
+I especially love the reminder that our God "delights to show mercy."

 And I love the picture of Him 'hurling' our sins away into the depths of the sea.
-'Hurling,' not dropping or letting fall, but powerfully casting them as a discus thrower proplels his burden as far away as possible, eager to win the gold medal!
+'Hurling,' not dropping or letting fall, but powerfully casting them as a discus thrower propels his burden as far away as possible, eager to win the gold medal!

 As far as we know, the deepest place on earth is the Marianas Trench in the south Pacific.
 It is about 6 miles deep, except for a section called the "Challenger Deep", that is over 7 miles deep.
 We base that on specially designed deep-sea diving units we send down -- no human can survive those depths.